delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Lua_Toolkit_To_SDK_Plugin_Migration/Converting_Migration_Scripts.md

   return new_linked_source
 ```

-You will need to determine how far back in the lua upgrade chain you want to support multi-step upgrade from, and convert all of them accordingly.
+You will need to determine how far back in the lua upgrade chain you want to support multi-step upgrade from, and convert all of the upgrade scripts accordingly.
 Remember that the execution of these scripts rely on there not being any missing migrations, and will be executed from the lowest version that exists to the highest version.